 Asking questions expresses to an employer that you are engaged in the conversation.
 Try to ask questions to probe for additional information.
 Research the company in your interview preparation and make a list of potential questions that you may want to ask.

 In addition, while you're in the interview, instead of simply addressing what's asked of you, respond and follow up with a question of your own and turn the interview into a conversation.
 This expresses to the employer that you're interested in learning more.

 There are challenges with every job.
 What is important to an employer is that you are up for the challenge and that you have the ability to succeed.
 Once again, research information as you're preparing for the interview by reviewing the company's website and social media.
 You will have a better understanding of what challenges or changes the company has recently been through, and how they may impact the position you are interested in.

 Ask related questions during the interview to find out more.
 This informs an employer that you have come well-prepared for the interview.
 You can also take the opportunity to relay how you have experienced similar situations in past jobs and explain how you dealt with them.

 The more confident and comfortable you are with yourself in the interview, the easier it will be for the employer to develop a strong rapport and relationship with you.
 This is not to say you sit back and relax as though you are sitting in your own living room.
 Instead, the point is to be open to conversation and for it to be developed with ease.

 Consider a candidate sitting stiff, head down, and who is brief in response to conversation and questions asked.
-It makes it difficult for him as well as the employer to try to establish good rapport and the relationship.
+It makes it difficult for them as well as the employer to try to establish good rapport and a relationship.
 Don't let that be you!